Iranian vs. Turkish Machine-Made Carpets: Which One Should You Buy?

 Introduction

 Choosing the right carpet is a key step in styling any home.
 One of the most common dilemmas buyers face is: Iranian machine-made carpet or Turkish?
 While both have their own appeal, the differences in material, durability, and value are significant.
-In this article from Tose Carpet Mashhad, we help you decide with a side-by-side comparison.
+In this article from Toos Carpet , we help you decide with a side-by-side comparison.

 1. Material Differences